-Husham Sharifi is an Instructor in Stanford's Division of Pulmonary and Critical Care.
-He sees patients in the Intensive Care Unit and in a specialty clinic for individuals with pulmonary manifestations of Graft Versus Host Disease as a complication of bone marrow transplant.
+Husham Sharifi is a Clinical Assistant Professor in Stanford's Division of Pulmonary, Allergy, and Critical Care Medicine.
+He sees patients in the Intensive Care Unit and in a specialty clinic for individuals with pulmonary manifestations after stem cell transplant, as well as patients with persistent symptoms after infection with COVID-19 (i.e., long COVID).
 His research interests include economics, policy, and data science in medicine.
 He holds a masters degree in Technology and Policy from MIT, a masters degree in Bioinformatics from Stanford, and an MD from Yale.

 - Pulmonary Disease